-“Our struggle with reporting has been long and painful,” said Kin, vice president of information services
+“Our struggle with reporting has been long and painful,” said Kin, vice president of information services at Hercules Tire & Rubber.

 The Findlay, Ohio-based company operates in 92 countries, manufacturing and selling replacement tires to wholesalers and auto parts dealers.
 It has a complex international supply chain, which it manages with an aging but effective ERP system called Activant Eclipse.

 While Eclipse has served the company well in most cases, it is seriously lacking in the BI department, Kin said.
 Its reporting capabilities are primitive, lacking the ability to customize reports to the level of detail Hercules sales execs demand.

 As a result, until recently, each evening a team of five IT workers ran mountains of reports against the Eclipse ERP system.
 Each morning, between 40 and 50 of those reports landed on the desks of each sales manager.
 From there, it was up to the managers to dig through the glut of information to find what was most important and relevant to them on that given day.

 Much of the work was manual.
 Reviewing data from across Hercules’ three product lines, for example, required pulling data out of the various reports and into Excel.
 It was a clunky, time-consuming, and often frustrating daily ritual.

 “We grew tired of throwing tons of data at our people,” he added.
 “Just the manpower we were using to get that together grew too large.”

 Reporting is sometimes a challenge with ERP systems, most of which were not optimized for reporting and analytics when they were originally developed.

 “It’s designed for speed, but not for reporting,” Kin said of Eclipse, but he could have been referring to just about any ERP system on the market, especially those that have been around for years.